 For $\lambda=\pm 1$, the four equations

-obtained from, respectively, affine spheres and minimal Lagrangian surfaces, are real forms of a slight generalization of the two dimensional Toda equations for the affine Dynkin diagram $\fa_2^{(2)}$.
-There is a two dimensional Toda equation associated to each affine Dynkin diagram \cite[\S 10]{drinfeld-sokolov84}.
-These occur in many types of geometry, ranging from their role (in the form of the sine-Gordon, or sinh-Gordon, equations) in the theory surfaces of constant negative Gaussian or constant mean curvature (see, e.g., \cite{bobenko94}), to the their appearence in the study of superconformal tori in spheres or complex projective spaces \cite{bolton-pw95} and primitive harmonic maps \cite{burstall-pedit94}.
+obtained from, respectively, affine spheres and minimal Lagrangian surfaces, are real forms of a slight generalization of the two-dimensional Toda equations for the affine Dynkin diagram $\fa_2^{(2)}$.
+There is a two-dimensional Toda equation associated to each affine Dynkin diagram \cite[\S 10]{drinfeld-sokolov84}.
+These occur in many types of geometry, ranging from their role (in the form of the sine-Gordon, or sinh-Gordon, equations) in the theory surfaces of constant negative Gaussian or constant mean curvature (see, e.g., \cite{bobenko94}), to the their appearance in the study of superconformal tori in spheres or complex projective spaces \cite{bolton-pw95} and primitive harmonic maps \cite{burstall-pedit94}.
 For $\fa_2^{(2)}$ the usual form of the Toda equations is given by

 in which all variables, independent and dependent, are considered to be complex.
 Notice that there is no explicit term representing the norm of a cubic differential.
 That term can be included by using a more general form: